ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

         # keep the old syntax, in this case:
         #
         #     value: 127.0.0.1
+        #
+        # If type is TXT, you either have to adjust the value you pass,
+        # or keep the following option:
+        txt_transformation: api

 When deleting a record, it depends on whether ``value`` is specified or not.
 If ``value`` is specified, the module is deleting a single DNS record, and the :ref:`community.dns.hetzner_dns_record module <ansible_collections.community.dns.hetzner_dns_record_module>` should be used: